elchs/LetoDBf/Readme.txt

       7.2 Transaction functions

+ A transaction is a series of data changes, which is guaranteed to be applied in a sequence alike 'one block'.
+In practical life, only record/ file locks are set at server ( no DbAppend() lock ), and all data changes are buffered at client side.
+If you DbSeek()/ DbSkip() to a record with changed data, you will see at client your changes still not applied at server side.

- Transactions are nice for Flocked or non-shared, exclusive opened tables.
+ As a side effect, transactions are nice for Flock()ed or non-shared, exclusive opened tables, because for these it leads to a !drastical! improved performance to append 10000 records in a fraction of a second.
- For RLock() an insane tremendous overhead is needed.
+ For RLock() an insane tremendous overhead is needed, if really **many** records need to be changed.
 Example: to Rlock() the 1000th record at server, it must search through 999 existing locks.
  In sum it have been done 499500 times for the 1000th record.
-When the transaction is applied at server, these Rlocks are again verified, that are 1000 * 1000 = 1 million checks.
+When the transaction is applied at server, these Rlocks are again verified, then are 1000 * 1000 = 1 million checks needed.
+ Only 1000 Rlock() record changes of above example are taken just on the fly, but if there are 10th of thousands ...

  !!
-Important !! -- during a transaction, aka after leto_BeginTransaction():
+Important !! -- during an active transaction, aka after leto_BeginTransaction():
-   # Recno() will be '0' after appending a blank record with e.g. DbAppend()
-   # it is explicitly forbidden to mix RLock() and FLock() FOR SAME WORKAREA
+   # it is explicitly forbidden to mix RLock() and FLock() FOR THE SAME WORKAREA
-   # you can not unlock record or table ( e.g. NOT using DbUnlock() )
+   # you can not unlock any record or whole table ( e.g. NOT use DbUnlock() )
-   # Transactions must start and end with a LETO RDD workarea active selected;
+   # transactions must start and end with a LETO RDD workarea active, and this must be further
-     this must be further the same LetoDBf server at start and end.
+     from the same LetoDBf server.
+   # you can modify same field of same record multiple times, and in between changing to different
+     record, but will get as value always first modification.
+In other words: you cannot add up a sum.
+     Later at server these changes are applied as consecutive changes in a row, so last change makes the result.
+   # Recno() will be '0' after 'appending' a blank record with e.g. DbAppend()
+   # as server does the job for auto-incrementing fields, they will be empty at client side for a
+     transactioned DbAppend().
+Leave them unchanged, server will fill them later during real append.

       LETO_BEGINTRANSACTION( [ [ lUnlockAll ] )

- NEW: with <lUnlockAll> param, only here default is false ( .F. ) By default, all locks ( R-locks and F-locks ) remain, with .T. it's very convenient to remove them for all LETO workareas at once.
+ NEW: with <lUnlockAll> param, only here default is false ( .F. ) By default, all locks ( R-locks and F-locks ) remain, with .T. it's very convenient to remove them for all LETO workareas at once, which will give you a fresh start ( aka must not think about to continue for this or that workarea with Rlock() or FLock().

       LETO_ROLLBACK( [ lUnlockAll ] )                          ==> nil

  This will discard the collected field changes and records to be appended.
- By default <lUnlockAll> is true (.T.), then all locks ( R-locks and F-locks ) removed,
+ By default <lUnlockAll> is true (.T.), then all locks ( R-locks and F-locks ) are removed,

       LETO_COMMITTRANSACTION( [ lUnlockAll ] )                 ==> lSuccess

  default <lUnlockAll> == .T. will automatic unlock *all* locks ( Rlock() and Flocks() ) after the transaction is processed at server.
  Default (.T.) recommended to do, as it is faster.
 Also the client will have no information